seanredmond/Akrophonobolos/README.md

     >>> 18000.0 < obol.Khremata("1t")
     True

-You cannot multiple two instances of `Khremata` since "talents squared" does not have any meaning (this raises an `UndefinedMonetaryOperation` error).
+You cannot multiply two instances of `Khremata` since "talents squared" does not have any meaning (this raises an `UndefinedMonetaryOperation` error).
 If you divide a `Khremata` by a `Khremata` though the units cancel out and the operation returns a